 If you think that Direct Mail is missing messages, please keep in mind that Direct Mail can only see messages that are still on the server.
 For POP3 mailboxes, this means that you must set your email client to not remove downloaded messages from the server.

 By default, Direct Mail will remember the last message it processed and only download and process new messages.
-If you want force Direct Mail to start from the beginning of your mailbox, hold down the Option/Alt key while clicking Scan.
+If you want force Direct Mail to start from the beginning of your mailbox, choose "All emails on server" from the Scan popup menu.

 If you are using Gmail or Google Apps